Roshan-R/bib-fcos-experimentation/README.md

 # Generate FCOS disk image with BIB - experimentation

+## Overview

+This work aims to **identify the missing pieces** required to FCOS disk images using `bootc-image-builder` (BIB).

+This is a **logical continuation** of the work done in [coreos-assembler PR #4224](https://github.com/coreos/coreos-assembler/pull/4224/), which introduced the ability to use `bootc install to-filesystem` for FCOS image generation.

+## Goals

+1. Identify gaps between current `bootc-image-builder` capabilities and FCOS requirements
+2. Document the missing features/stages needed for full FCOS support
+3. Propose solutions that can be contributed upstream to `osbuild/images` and BIB.

+## Usage

 ```bash
 # Add our configuration to base image
 sudo podman build -f Containerfile -t fcos-bib